rdsea/bigdataplatforms/tutorials/nifi/README.md

  - Using Apache Kafka as messaging system for ingestion
  - Ingest the change into the right sink (database, storage)
  - Do it with a large scale setting

-## Exercises

-Write a flow that:
-1. Process the samples:
-	* Get MD5 hash
-	* Get binary name
-	* Get binary size
-2. Create a csv entry containing hash,name,size
-3. Merge all entries in a single file
-4. Store the file to your own Google storage

 ## Authors
 - Eljon Harlicaj